On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Projecting out the scenario variables and a branch-and-cut algorithm

-One may note that Formulation~\eqref{formulation:recourse_lower_bound_set} has a similar structure to the inner optimization problems found in robust optimization problems with budget uncertainty sets~\citep{bertsimas2003robust, bertsimas2004price}.
-Thus, analogously to known results in the robust optimization literature, we can write closed-form expressions for an optimal dual solution for~Formulation~\eqref{formulation:recourse_lower_bound_set}.
+One may note that Formulation~\eqref{formulation:recourse_lower_bound_set} has a similar structure to the inner problems found in robust optimization problems with budget uncertainty sets~\citep{bertsimas2003robust, bertsimas2004price}.
+Thus, analogously to known results in the robust optimization literature, we can write closed-form expressions for an optimal dual solution for Formulation~\eqref{formulation:recourse_lower_bound_set}.
 Combining this with the general strategy outlined at the beginning of this subsection yields the desired results.
-The proofs are deferred to Appendix~\ref{appendix:proof_theorem_dominance_set_cut}, and a concrete example is provided in Appendix~\ref{appendix:example_set_cut}.
+The proofs are deferred to Appendix~\ref{appendix:proof_theorem_dominance_set_cut}, and a simple example of the dominating projected SRI is offered in Appendix~\ref{appendix:example_set_cut}.